Criminal Defense Practice Forensic Social Worker (Manhattan)

 * Request, review, and analyze life history records (i.e. school, medical, psychiatric) in order to document specific arguments within written reports.

 * Develop casework plans in conjunction with the attorneys, develop alternative sentencing plans, and provide advocacy in court.

 * Assess a client's readiness for treatment, organize necessary paperwork and supporting documentation, and make referrals to substance abuse treatment, domestic violence services, mental health counseling, shelters, etc.

 Manhattan - Criminal Defense Practice Office

-* MSW degree and NYS certification in social work (LMSW)
+* MSW degree and NYS licensure in social work (LMSW)

 * Strong diagnostic skills with a background emphasis in working with clients with the following special needs: MICA, physical illnesses and disabilities, mental illness, intellectual disabilities and developmental delays, and histories of substance abuse

 * Ability to interface with Judges, District Attorneys, and Correctional Personnel

 * Ability to negotiate with community-based treatment centers